Basic brushes, Clear glass plate and stem, Brush basin or container for water, Paper towels, Foam plate, Rubbing alcohol, Ruler

 - Stripes – Begin by measuring to divide the plate into quarter sections.

 - Load the No. 12 Flat Brush with Engine Red, paint four red stripes, one in each quarter section.
 Paint four more stripes next to the Engine Red allowing a small blank border between the remaining color stripes.
-Load the same brush one at a time and paint Calypso Sky, Pure Orange, Yellow Citron, and Purple Lilac stripes.
+Load the same brush one at a time and paint Calypso Sky, Pure Orange, Hauser Green, and Purple Lilac stripes.
 Allow to dry.

 - Reapply colors until stripes are opaque.

 - Polka Dots – Load the 1/4" Detail Painter with Engine Red and paint 4 – 5 dots in each quarter section.
-Using same size Detail Painter, continue painting additional polka dots using Calypso Sky, Pure Orange, Yellow Citron, and Purple Lilac.
+Using same size Detail Painter, continue painting additional polka dots using Calypso Sky, Pure Orange, Hauser Green, and Purple Lilac.
 Allow to dry.
 Reapply paint until dots are opaque.

 - Basecoat – After dots and stripes are completely dry, load the 3/4” Flat Brush with Licorice.
 Paint over the dots and stripes around the rim.
 Allow to dry, and reapply if needed.